Kellner's Bach vs. Kirnberger III

 Formula Type cent-offsets cent-offsets

-Historical Era Baroque Classical
+Historical Era Baroque (reconstruction) Classical

 Key Advantage Pure-leaning C major triad; strong tonal center for common-practice Baroque keys.
 Near-pure thirds in C, G, D, and A major — well-suited to Classical-era common keys.